 AI offers huge potential but it is far from perfect – and it may well never be.
 AI is getting smarter but that doesn’t necessarily mean it can be trusted to ‘take control’ – particularly over functions or systems which are mission critical to the operation of the organisation.
 Test and retest and where possible, simulate, before granting it more access to key systems.

 8. Continually monitor AI’s impact on your employees

 Even the tech experts are nervous about the potential impact of AI – employees will be listening to the news, the warnings and the horror stories.
 Adapt employee surveys to cover their experiences and feelings towards AI and run these surveys a little more frequently – as we know, AI is evolving fast.

 AI is not a silver bullet or an alien monster, it is a tool.
 Companies should carefully evaluate the impact of AI on their employees and their business and take a considered approach to this exciting, but imperfect, technology.

-CEO Grant Price brings more than 25 years of board and ‘C’ level experience to YOHO Workplace Strategy, a research-driven ‘workplace’ business consultancy, which specialises in boosting employee wellbeing and productivity, and business performance at major global companies.
-The business helps employers with office-based employees, solve challenges ranging from wellbeing, attrition, attracting talent, remote and hybrid working, company culture, and working policies and procedures.
+CEO Grant Price brings more than 25 years of board and ‘C’ level experience to YOHO Workplace Strategy, a research-driven consultancy specialising in boosting employee wellbeing and productivity, and helping businesses prepare for the impact and implications of Artificial Intelligence.
+The company helps employers with office-based employees, solve challenges ranging from AI strategy development to wellbeing, attrition, attracting talent, remote and hybrid working, company culture, and working policies and procedures.